-A laid-back approach to work and life
+A laid-back approach to work and life in the Caribbean

 Most of these destinations need locums because they have very small populations from which to recruit physicians.
-Locums assignments in the islands are typically three to six months in length.
+Locums assignments in the Caribbean islands are typically three to six months in length.
 All of these places are described as having friendly people with a unique, vibrant culture — and a more laid-back approach to both work and life.
-But they also have less access to healthcare than people in the U.S. The islands need physicians like you to help increase availability of care, and your presence will be welcome and appreciated.
+But they also have less access to healthcare than people in the U.S. The islands need physicians like you to help increase the availability of care, and your presence will be welcome and appreciated.

 Dr. Clark Knutson, a pediatrician who has worked several locum assignments in the U.S. Virgin Islands, says that locum tenens doctors in the Caribbean need to be flexible and humble.
 “You do have to make do.
 You’ve got to figure out how to work together and how to share.
 There really is a cooperative atmosphere.
 It’s very nice to not have turf battles at work all the time; they just go with the flow.”